vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

 - I've found that it's best to have the app open in only one browser tab at a time.
 Having it open in more than one tab causes issues with the mic and the voice chat doesn't work.
 - If you don't want Khuluma to ask for your name each time, please change the system_message in the chatgpt-config.js file.
 You could also add your name to the system message.<br> For example you could add: You are chatting with Sarah.
 She is learning spanish.
 - The code is not stable yet.
 There are times when the bot hears itself speaking and responds to it's own voice.
+- This app needs a stable internet connection.
+If the bot is not working well, check that your internet connection is okay.

 <br>